Exposure is key!

 With the newly added toddler component, DDS is one of the few organizations in the country providing a STEAM-based curriculum outside of the traditional school setting.

-Registration is now open for the 2023 Determined to be a Doctor Someday (D.D.S.)
-Symposium at the University of Tennessee Health Science Center!
-The primary purpose of the Symposium is to expose 14 to 18-year-olds to different healthcare careers in a transparent yet fun and engaging format.
-Four participants will walk away with a $1,000 scholarship!
+Registration is now open for the 2024 Determined to be a Doctor Someday (D.D.S.)
+Program!
+Designed for teens who are 14 to 18 years of age and toddlers, two to five years of age, the objective is to provide exposure to different health care careers in a transparent yet fun and engaging format.
 Click here to learn more.

 You Can Become a Doctor Too!